ivanseidel/DueTimer/README.md

 - `static void (*callbacks[])()` - Stores all callbacks for all timers

+### Hardware Information

+More information on the Timer Counter module of the µC on the Arduino Due can be found in the documentation file [TimerCounter](TimerCounter.md).

 ### Version History

 * `1.2 (2013-30-03)`: Clock selection.
 Getters. `getAvailable()`.
 "AvailableTimer" Example.